-1.1.1 The requirements of the present Part of the Rules apply to ship machinery installations, equipment of machinery spaces, shafting lines, propellers, machinery condition monitoring systems, spare parts and active means of the ship's steering (refer to 7.1.1).
+1.1.1 The requirements of this Part of the Rules for the Classification and Construction of Sea-Going Ships 1 apply to ship machinery installations, equipment of machinery spaces, shafting lines, propellers, machinery condition monitoring systems, spare parts and active means of the ship's steering (refer to 7.1.1).

-In this case, requirements of Sections 1 to 4 and 9 and recommendations of Appendix 1 of the machinery installations and machinery space equipment on ships of gross tonnage less than 500, as well as the requirements of Part IX "Machinery" may be applied in so much as applicable and sufficient.
+In this case, requirements of Sections 1-4 and 9 and recommendations of Appendix 1 of the machinery installations and machinery space equipment on ships of gross tonnage less than 500, as well as the requirements of Part IX "Machinery" may be applied in so much as applicable and sufficient.
 It also refers to berth-connected ships.